jimyoon/icom_abm/CLI_README.md

 3. Update this documentation
 4. Test your changes thoroughly

-For more information about the CHANCE-C model, see the main README.md file.
+For more information about the ICoM ABM model, see the main README.md file.